Make a study live

 To make a study version live in any mode, you must perform these steps and then activate a site.
 If the site you need to activate hasn't been created yet, you must first add the site.
 This procedure also applies to rollover studies. - Select a resupply strategy for a site

-You must select a resupply strategy for a site so that automatic shipments can be generated.
+You must select a resupply strategy for a site so that automatic and manual shipments can be generated correctly.
 This procedure also applies to rollover studies. - Open and close a cohort

 All cohorts are closed by default in a cohort study.
 Open at least one cohort before the study goes live, or sites won't be able to randomize subjects.
 After the limit is reached for a cohort, sites can't randomize subjects until you open the next cohort or increase the limit.
 This procedure also applies to rollover studies. - Activate a site

 To make a study version live, activate a site.
 Make a study live in Production mode only after the site has contractually agreed to the protocol and regional regulatory requirements are in place.
-A site that has been activated can never be deleted, but it can be retired.
 This procedure also applies to rollover studies.

 Parent topic: Configure a study